Tongue biopsyBiopsy - tongue

 How the Test is Performed

-A tongue biopsy can be done using a needle.
-After numbing the area, the health care provider gently sticks the needle into the tongue and removes a tiny piece of tissue.
+- The health care provider will gently stick the needle into the tongue and remove a tiny piece of tissue.

 How to Prepare for the Test